FelixPriori/shoppies/README.md

 # The Shoppies

-Is a challenge project by Shoppify and attempted by Felix Rioux Sabourin.
+Is a challenge project by Shopify and attempted by Felix Rioux Sabourin.

 ## Challenge: